 In short, the developers of OptinMonster went to great lengths to try to include just about everything you could ever need to start creating powerful optin sign-up forms for your email list.

 OptinMonster: The New Features

-As mentioned, the biggest change to OptinMonster is that it’s no longer just a WordPress plugin: it’s now a hosted service that any website owner — whether they are using WordPress or otherwise — can use to add a range of email sign-up forms to their site.
+As mentioned, the biggest change to OptinMonster is that it’s no longer just a WordPress plugin: It’s now a hosted service that any website owner — whether they’re using WordPress or otherwise — can use to add a range of email sign-up forms to their site.

 As it’s a hosted service, all of the form and other content creation and management tasks now take place through your account dashboard on the OptinMonster website.
 This has a number of benefits, including the introduction of a clutter-free, purpose-built user interface; the ability to manage all of your forms and other content through one central location; and one less (large) plugin to manage on your website.
 Your OptinMonster account is indeed still linked to your WordPress website via a plugin, but the current plugin is much smaller and more lightweight than its previous incarnation.

 Making things hosted isn’t all the OptinMonster team have been up to, though.
 To reward early adopters and keep the plugin competitive, the developers have added some other great new features, such as:

 - more form types (blank, sidebar, and in-content/after post, full-screen entrance and exit gateways)